Is Singapore Rich? Here’s How Wealthy Singaporeans Are Compared to the Rest of the World

 Well, if you are living in Singapore, you should be.

-In an absolute sense, people in Singapore are richer than the majority of the other countries in the world.
+In an absolute sense, people in Singapore are richer than most other countries in the world.

 Here is what you need to know!